GPS Student Community Life

 At the post-secondary level, students who wish to receive academic accommodations must self-identify/report their disability to Disability Services.
 While a student may self-identify to his or her professor, it is important that the student self-identify to Disability Services.
 The student should contact the Disability Services Coordinator for information about services. firstname.lastname@example.org

 Disability information will remain confidential.
 Any information the student provides the professor is to be used solely and specifically for arranging reasonable accommodations for the course.

 Students with physical limitations needing accommodations can be successful at Asbury University.
 Students with physical disabilities who are considering attending the University must contact the Vice President of Student Development/Dean of Students (ext.
 2116) to discuss their situation and accommodation needs.

 The University has a limited amount of housing for APS and graduate students.
 Contact the Office of Community Life (ext.
 2322) at the earliest possible date, as there may be a wait list.

 The intramural program is open to all Asbury University students, alumni, faculty, and staff.
 A variety of sports, activities, and special events are available throughout the year.
 Visit asbury.edu/intramurals for more information.

 International Student Support

 International students meet regularly with the staff to answer questions regarding their student visa status and to ensure that they are maintaining compliance with U.S. regulations regarding international student study in the U.S. Individual support that is responsive to the specific needs of each international student is also provided to assist her or him in acquiring the knowledge and skills necessary to grow and develop personally and to be academically successful at the University.
-Go to asbury.edu/student-life/intercultural-programs or call ext.
+Go to asbury.edu/intercultural or call ext.
 2314 for additional information.